sophiaski/MIDS/Data Engineering/GCP-Lyft-SQL/README.md

 # Project 1: Query Project

-  Google Cloud Platform (GCP) and BiqQuery.
-You'll answer business-driven questions using public datasets housed in GCP.
-To give you experience with different ways to use those datasets, you will use the web UI (BiqQuery) and the command-line tools, and work with them in Jupyter Notebooks.
+  Uses Google Cloud Platform (GCP) and BiqQuery to answer business-driven questions using public datasets.
+This folder features code for web UI (BiqQuery) and the command-line tools in Jupyter Notebooks.

+  This shows work completed in a cloud environment using SQL against a big data data platform.

 #### Problem Statement

-- You're a data scientist at Lyft Bay Wheels (https://www.lyft.com/bikes/bay-wheels), formerly known as Ford GoBike, the company running Bay Area Bikeshare.
-You are trying to increase ridership, and you want to offer deals through the mobile app to do so.
+- You're a data scientist at Lyft Bay Wheels (https://www.lyft.com/bikes/bay-wheels), formerly known as Ford GoBike, the company running Bay Area Bikeshare.  are trying to increase ridership, and you want to offer deals through the mobile app to do so.

 - What deals do you offer though?
 Currently, your company has several options which can change over time.
-Please visit the website to see the current offers and other marketing information.
 Frequent offers include:
   * Single Ride
   * Monthly Membership
   * Annual Membership